 Young Sally and Johnny were beautifully cast in their leading roles.
 Both were credible as close siblings and this seen in their strong rapport and realistic banter conveying their character’s personalities perfectly.
 These child actors in their leading roles, carry most of the film.

 Both children rose to the occasion fantastically, convincing me of their acting talent in all the different emotional aspects of the film be it joy, sadness or curiosity.
 Their on-screen parents were only seen for those opening scenes, yet you felt how their words and behaviours affected Claudia as she changed from the carefree child in the credits to crying alone in her room.

 The children made their characters likeable and because of this, you wanted the best for them.
 Both had their own individual quirks such as Claudia corrects her wee brother on his grammar, and he admits to cheating at cards with his friends.
 They had wild imaginations – Jamie’s from the TV and films he’s watched, and Claudia’s from more romantic times in history – and this evident in their conversations.

 The film script was often seen from a child’s point of view – with their fears of being caught seen in some tense scenes and their reactions to situations childlike (yet relatable) – made the film more captivating, engaging and entrancing.

-Young Sally Prager was easy to emphatise with with her home situation and you could feel her anger with her mother at being taken for granted and wanting to be appreciated by her.
-Her sadness after her father’s harsh words, after he tells her off for “fantasising” is heartbreaking, as you feel her her father did not appreciate her and her imagination.
+Young Sally Prager was easy to emphasise with as you relate to her home situation and you could feel her anger with her mother at being taken for granted and wanting to be appreciated by her.
+Her sadness after her father’s harsh words, after he tells her off for “fantasising” is heartbreaking, as you feel her father did not appreciate her and her imagination.